achilles-git/terraform-git-commit/README.md

 }
 ```

 There is no need to configure a git provider with Terraform.
-The git remote is configured via `git_base_url` and the provided key file located at `ssh_key_path`.
+The git remote is configured via `git_base_url` and the provided key file located at `ssh_key_file`.
 An example commit, created based on the [terraform.tfvars](https://github.com/goci-io/git-terraform-commit/tree/master/terraform.tfvars.example), can be viewed [here](https://github.com/goci-io/goci-repository-setup-example/compare/test-git-terraform-commits-module?expand=1).

 **Do not** put files into a subdirectory called `repository` as these files will also be checked in as they are and may cause other git errors.